Yaskawa-Global/SmartPendantSDK/docs/en/index.md

 ### Packaging

-For distribution, the packaging tool supplied with the SDK can be used to combine the extension executable and supporting files (data files, images, OS install packages, INFORM robot jobs, controller motoPlus apps etc.) into a single Yaskawa Install Package (.yip).
+For distribution, the packaging tool supplied with the SDK can be used to combine the extension executable and supporting files (data files, images, OS install packages, INFORM robot jobs, controller MotoPlus apps etc.) into a single Yaskawa Install Package (.yip).
 This can be distributed to end-users, who can place it on a USB drive and insert into the pendant for installation.
 Internet connected Smart Pendant apps will be able to install packages from the web in future.

 ## Quick Start